 Belze Elvis Shannon

 Ravel and Debussy

 Long ago, a prideful angel was cast out of heaven and became Angra, the Demon King.
 Seeking to take his anger out on humanity, Angra lead an army from Hell against the mortal world until being stopped by a man who was said to have the power of God in his arms.
 Countless years after being exiled back to Hell, Angra once again plots to invade the mortal realm.

-You play the role of Gene, a rough but justice-focused street brawler.
+Players take up the role of Gene, a rough but good-natured street brawler.
 The game starts out with Gene and his traveling partner Olivia, a beautiful, kind girl who loves to give Gene a hard time, walking into a rather old-west looking town full of nasty thugs.
 In the past Gene had lost his arm when he stepped in to save Olivia from a couple of men, and Olivia, the last descendant in a family who was tasked to protect the arms of the man who defeated Angra, bestowed the last God Hand in her possession to him.
 Throughout the game, Gene encounters many different fighters and demons that he must defeat to save the world from Angra's return.
 Despite its premise, God Hand rarely takes itself seriously, opting for comedy over drama during most cutscenes.

 The soundtrack was composed by Masafumi Takada and Jun Fukuda, the famed musicians from Grasshopper Manufacture who also did the soundtracks for Killer7, No More Heroes and Resident Evil: The Umbrella Chronicles.
 It features a wide versatility of musical style ranging from surf rock to techno to metal to pop.
 The soundtrack, entitled God Tracks!, consists of 23 tracks and it was only released in the Japanese version of the game.
 The vocals of the credits song was performed by Kebin Smith of Panda, No Panda.

 - Yet...
 Oh See Mind